Just-Published Study In Mainstream Journal Confirms The Osteoporosis Reversal Program Osteoporosis Protocol

 If you have the Osteoporosis Reversal Program, and if you regularly visit this site and receive my e-mail updates, then you know the Program’s dietary recommendations revolve around maintaining an alkaline pH by balancing acidifying and alkalizing foods.
 The latter are mainly potassium-rich fruits and vegetables.These recommendations are based on solid research, some of it by Lynda Frassetto, who is part of the research we’re discussing today.

 The study is a meta-analysis, and therefore broader in scope than an average study.
 It includes even more scientific journals, thus solidifying previous study results that point to the alkalizing effects of fruits and vegetables.

 Scientists at the University of Surrey analyzed 14 studies that looked at the effect of alkaline potassium salts (found in fruits and vegetables) on the metabolism of calcium in the body, and their effect on bone health.

-Dr. Helen Lambert, who led the study, is quoted as saying something that sounds exactly like it came straight out of the Save Our Bones Program Blueprint:
+Dr. Helen Lambert, who led the study, is quoted as saying something that sounds exactly like it came straight out of the Osteoporosis Reversal Program Blueprint: